 Dual Degree Programs

 Duke is the only elite law school in the country that allows students to earn both a law degree and a master's degree in three years.
 Professional dual degree programs are four years long.
 Students enroll in courses at the Law School and in the graduate school of their choice.
+The Law School and the joint department or school each reduce the number of required credits in recognition of the students' coursework completed in the joint discipline.
+Dual degree candidates generally save a full year of study that would otherwise be required if they earned their two degrees consecutively.
 The program allows for maximum flexibility by encouraging students to chart a course of specialized study.

 JD/LLM in International & Comparative Law